alexey-lapin/coursera-algorithms/README.md

-Solutions for Algorithms part 1 course on Coursera
+Solutions for problems of Algorithms part 1 course on Coursera